 A small bathroom is a blessing because it isn’t an outhouse.
 If you have never experienced living with an outhouse, talk to your grandparents or look up the horrors of bathing in an outhouse.

-The fact that you can renovate implies that you have control over that space and that’s also a very important fact to take away with you as you plan your renovation.
+The fact that you can renovate implies that you have control over that space and that’s also an essential fact to take away with you as you plan your renovation.

 Confucius says, (actually the Décor Snob says) a bathroom is only as small as your mind makes it to be.

-Right now, you have an amazing opportunity to do something unique and mind-blowing that will inspire and uplift your spirits every time you use the bathroom.
+Right now, you have a fantastic opportunity to do something unique and mind-blowing that will inspire and uplift your spirits every time you use the bathroom.

-Sadly, this is the end.
-Sniff sniff.
 I’ll be sure to cover more small bathroom space saving ideas in future articles.
-If there’s anything you really want to know about of have some question about anything I mentioned here, PLEASE leave a comment below.
+If there’s anything you really want to know about or have some questions about anything I mentioned here, PLEASE leave a comment below.